githubtraining/managing-merge-conflicts/responses/03c_resolve-conflict-prompt.md

 ### :keyboard: Activity: Resolve the conflict

+{% if preferences.gitTool == 'cli' %}
+1. Resolve the conflicts locally by checking out to this branch and repeating your previous steps.
+{% else %}
 1. In the "This branch has conflicts that must be resolved" section of the pull request, click **Resolve conflicts**.
+{% endif %}

 Because you created both conflicts, feel free to resolve these conflicts as you wish.